Table of Contents

 There are two “exception clauses” on divorce in Matthew.
 One of the first things that I noticed is that they do not address the same thing.
 It is often implied that both “exception clauses” give permission for remarriage.
-I noticed that the exception clause in Matt.
-5:32 does not give an exception allowing remarriage.
+The exception clause in Matthew 5:32 does not give an exception allowing remarriage.
 The exception only applies to whether the person initiating the divorce is responsible for causing their spouse to commit adultery.
 That exception does not permit divorce or remarriage.
 The last part of the verse, “and whosoever shall marry her that is divorced committeth adultery” removes any question that this exception clause allows remarriage after divorce.
-Matt.
-5:32 states: “But I say unto you, That whosoever shall put away his wife, saving for the cause of fornication, causeth her to commit adultery: and whosoever shall marry her that is divorced committeth adultery.”
+Matthew 5:32 states: “But I say unto you, That whosoever shall put away his wife, saving for the cause of fornication, causeth her to commit adultery: and whosoever shall marry her that is divorced committeth adultery.”

-The second major change to this passage is the removing of the last third of the verse, the phrase: “and whoso marrieth her which is put away doth commit adultery. ” It is wrong to remove words of Jesus from the Bible.
+The second major change to this passage is modern translations that remove of the last third of the verse, the phrase: “and whoso marrieth her which is put away doth commit adultery. ” It is wrong to remove words of Jesus from the Bible.
 This error has led many men and women into the sin of adultery, thinking that it was permissible to remarry.
 The Church can make changes in the version of the Word of God that it uses, but it can not change the true Word of God that Jesus will use to define sin on Judgment Day.

-Divorce and remarriage was common in the Roman Empire in New Testament times and the centuries following; however, I was not able to find this “exception clause” in Matt.
-19:9 in any of the writings of the early Christians in the first 300 years A.D.
-The early Christians always quoted Matt.
-5:32, but never the reading we have in Matt.
-19:9.
+Divorce and remarriage was common in the Roman Empire in New Testament times and the centuries following; however, I was not able to find this “exception clause” in Matthew 19:9 in any of the writings of the early Christians in the first 300 years A.D.
+The early Christians always quoted Matthew 5:32, but never the reading we have in Matthew 19:9.
 I found this significant, because these men, speaking for the early Church did not understand Jesus to be giving an allowance for remarriage after divorce.

 The teaching of the Rabbis in Jesus’ day